MHA Internal help and advice

 At MHA we have a Welfare Benefits & Financial Support Officer ‘Faisal Khan’.

 Faisal dedicates his time supporting households who are in rent arrears or are finding it difficult to make payments.
-Faisal’s knowledge and experience enables him to provide all tenants with practical support and advice to establish and manage their budgets.
+Faisal’s knowledge and experience enable him to provide all tenants with practical support and advice to establish and manage their budgets.

-Faisal is also able to offer advice to tenants affected by Welfare Reform changes; he can identify tenants needs and issues and to assist tenants to manage and prepare for these changes.
+Faisal is also able to offer advice to tenants affected by Welfare Reform changes; he can identify tenants needs and issues and assist tenants to manage and prepare for these changes.

 If you are an MHA tenant and need support with:

 Reporting a change of circumstances and making updates on your claims

 Housing benefits have been suspended, stopped or if there is a shortfall due to Non-Dependant deductions, Bedroom Tax, Benefit Cap